pedropaulofb/laderr/documentation/specification.md

 ## 1. Introduction

 The [Language for Describing Risk and Resilience (LaDeRR)](https://w3id.org/laderr/git) is an ontology-based domain-specific language (DSL) designed to specify resilience scenarios.
 Built over [ResiliOnt](https://github.com/pedropaulofb/resiliont/), it provides a structured approach to defining entities, capabilities, vulnerabilities, and their interrelations.
-LaDeRR integrates formal modeling with computational representations, ensuring precision in resilience representation.

 This document serves as a guide for writing LaDeRR specifications using its concrete syntax in [TOML format](https://toml.io/en/).
-It outlines the essential components, rules, and best practices for creating valid and meaningful specifications.
+It outlines the essential components, rules, and best practices for creating valid specifications.
 Each section introduces a key concept of the LaDeRR language, presents its corresponding metamodel representation, explains any associated logical rules, and provides a concrete example of how to specify it in practice.

 The LaDeRR metamodel defines the core structural elements of the language, establishing the conceptual foundation for resilience and risk scenario modeling.
-To ensure clarity and precision, it is presented in separate UML class diagrams, each representing a distinct aspect of LaDeRR and illustrating the relationships between its components.
+It is presented in separate UML class diagrams, each representing a distinct aspect of LaDeRR.

-In the following sections, we will systematically cover all core elements of a LaDeRR specification.
+In the following sections, we will cover all core elements of a LaDeRR specification.
 Each component will be accompanied by:
 - **Concept Overview**: A brief explanation of the purpose and role of the component within a LaDeRR specification.
-- **Metamodel Representation**: A UML class diagram illustrating the structure and relationships within the metamodel.
+- **Metamodel Representation**: A UML class diagram illustrating the structure and relationships of the language's elements.
-- **Rules and Constraints (if applicable)**: Formal constraints and derivations governing the use of the component, ensuring compliance with the LaDeRR framework.
+- **Rules and Constraints (if applicable)**: Formal constraints and derivations governing the use of the component.
-- **Specification Example**: A fully annotated TOML snippet demonstrating a correct way to specify the component within a LaDeRR model.
+- **Specification Example**: A LaDeRR specification snippet in TOML format, demonstrating a correct way to specify the component.

-Each UML diagram follows a color-coding and formatting scheme:
+The UML metamodel follows a color-coding and formatting scheme:

 - **Blue**: Represents classes that are defined within the specific diagram being presented.
 - **Gray**: Represents classes that are defined in other diagrams and are shown only to indicate relationships.